SIGMA: An Efficient Heterophilous Graph Neural Network with Fast Global Aggregation: Experiments

-To evaluate the efficiency aspect of SIMGA, we investigate its learning time and convergence on 6 large-scale datasets as shown in Table~\ref{learntime} and Figure~\ref{efficiency}, respectively.

-\textbf{Learning Time} We compare the learning time of SIMGA with LINKX and GloGNN++ as they are all decoupling heterophilous methods and achieve first-tier performance.
-Learning time is the sum of pre-computation time and training time, since SIMGA needs to calculate the aggregation matrix before conducting network training.
+This section studies the efficiency of \aggname{}.
+To evaluate the efficiency aspect of \aggname{}, we investigate its learning time and convergence speed in Table~\ref{learntime} and Fig.\ref{efficiency}.
+And we validate the scalability of \aggname{} in Fig.\ref{fig:scalability}. \mypara{Learning Time.} We compare the learning time of SIMGA with LINKX and GloGNN as they are all decoupling heterophilous methods and achieve most competitive performance among baselines.
+We denote learning time the summation of pre-computation time and training time for a fair comparison since \aggname{} needs to calculate the aggregation matrix before conducting network training.
 We use the same training set on each dataset and run 5-repeated experiments for 500 epochs.
-The average learning time is reported in Table \ref{learntime}.\\ It can be seen that SIMGA costs the least learning time over all the 12 datasets, especially on the large ones, thanks to its scalable pre-computation and top-$k$ global aggregation mechanism.
-The result aligns with our complexity analysis in Section~\ref{ssec:scale}.
-Besides, the one-time similarity measurement calculation in SIMGA also benefits its speed compared with the GloGNN++'s to-be-updated measurement.
-On datasets such as \textit{Penn94} and \textit{pokec}, it outperforms GloGNN++ by around $10\times$ faster, which is a significant speed-up.
-Although LINKX is relatively fast due to its simple yet effective architecture, it is still slower than SIMGA, i.e. 5 times slower on the largest dataset \textit{pokec}.
+Note that for each method, we utilize configurations and parameters corresponding to their first-tier performance after tuning.
+The average learning time is reported in Table \ref{learntime}, along with the aggregation part.
+It can be seen that \aggname{} costs the least learning time over all the large-scale datasets, thanks to its scalable pre-computation and top-$k$ global aggregation mechanism, which aligns with our complexity analysis in Section~\ref{ssec:scale}.
+Besides, the aggregation costs much less time for \aggname{} due to the one-time similarity measurement calculation design, compared to GloGNN's to-be-updated measurement.
+On datasets such as \emph{Penn94} and \emph{pokec}, \aggname{} outperforms GloGNN by around $10\times$ and $5\times$ faster learning time correspondingly, which greatly demonstrates the efficiency and scalablity of our aggregation method.
+Concerning LINKX, its classification performance is outperformed by \aggname{} largely, which severely hinders its wide applications.